-- Preserve historic buildings and character through neighborhood-sensitive design - I. Explore amending the existing zoning for create conservation districts for the Hampton Hills neighborhood, Kessler Plaza/ Ravinia Heights neighborhood, and neighborhoods surrounding the Tyler-Vernon and Hampton DART Stations to preserve the historic character of that neighborhood. - II.
-In conjunction with planning citywide parking code reform, explore opportunities to reduce parking requirements for legacy and historic structures in all ongoing authorized hearing locations to enable easier redevelopment of existing structures and encourage rehabilitation over redevelopment. - III.
-Seek Texas Historic Commission grant funding to conduct a historic resources inventory for all or portions of the West Oak Cliff area to identify potential historically significant properties or districts, enabling the City's Office of Historic Preservation to establish policy guidance and direction for those areas and properties.
+- Preserve historic buildings and character through neighborhood-sensitive design - I. Explore amending the existing zoning for create a conservation district for the Hampton Hills neighborhood and the Kessler Plaza/ Ravinia Heights neighborhood to preserve the historic character of that neighborhood. - II.
+In conjunction with planning citywide parking code reform, explore opportunities to reduce parking requirements for legacy and historic structures in all ongoing authorized hearing locations to enable easier redevelopment of existing structures and encourage rehabilitation over redevelopment.